Greenwich DCF Investigations

 Beginning of an Investigation

 The Greenwich DCF investigation process usually begins with an unannounced, surprise visit to an individual’s home or a phone call that will hopefully catch the individual off guard, in the most natural state.
-If an individual is contacted by DCF, that individual has the right to first speak with an attorney, to ask the investigator to come back later, and to reschedule the appointment.
-The individual can tell the Greenwich Connecticut DCF investigator that they need to contact an attorney who will assist in the investigation.
+If an individual is contacted , that individual has the right to first speak with an attorney, to ask the investigator to come back later, and to reschedule the appointment.
 The individual should not be intimidated by DCF if the investigator says they have to talk to them.
-The individual person has a right to a DCF Lawyer before making any statements to DCF.

-An individual also does not have to let the Greenwich Connecticut DCF Social Worker Investigator into his home under any circumstances.
+An individual also does not have to let the Social Worker Investigator into his home under any circumstances.
 If the Social Worker Investigator does not have a warrant, an individual should not let them in his home without talking to an attorney first.

 There are two types of DCF investigations in Greenwich, Connecticut.
 The high risk, or full investigation, results in a substantiation or unsubstantiation finding, and that finding may be recorded in the DCF Central Registry.
 The Central Registry is a publicly available database which will state whether or not DCF believes the individual is a continued risk to the safety of the child involved in the investigation.
 Alternatively, and what most families prefer, is the lower risk FAR investigation that does not result in any finding, but at any moment during the 45-days, could escalate or be elevated into a Full Investigation.

 There are no risks necessarily involved with appealing a DCF substantiation.
-When an individual files an appeal for a Greenwich DCF Investigation, they can sometimes put pressure on DCF to reverse the appeal.
-That helps people who work with children because sometimes DCF will not want to fight it and they will end up settling prior to the beginning of a DCF appeal hearing.
+When an individual files an appeal, they can sometimes put pressure on DCF to reverse the appeal.

 The Greenwich Connecticut DCF Investigator typically interviews each member of the family alone.
 Sometimes, they will audio record the interviews.
 They may ask invasive questions about that person and their family.
 They will want to interview each of the children individually without the parent in the room.
 They will ask each child how each parent disciplines them.
 They will ask about each parent’s drinking habits, mental health history, prior domestic violence, education, job history, and their typical daily lives.

-The Greenwich Connecticut investigation or assessment will usually take 45 days.
-However, if the person of interest in the Greenwich Connecticut DCF investigation does not cooperate properly, DCF can sometimes extend its intervention and interference for up to six months or even a year.
+The assessment will usually take 45 days.
+However, if the person of interest does not cooperate properly, DCF can sometimes extend its intervention and interference for up to six months or even a year.

 In certain cases that become very serious, Greenwich Connecticut DCF may file a Neglect Petition in Superior Court in Stamford, Connecticut.
-Those are very serious and if a DCF mentions filing a neglect petition, an individual should immediately contact a DCF lawyer.
+Those are very serious and if a DCF mentions filing a neglect petition, an individual should immediately contact an attorney.
 A Neglect Petition asks a judge to intervene into an individual’s family and can order the children be taken out of that person’s home and placed into foster care, or into the custody of third parties.
-If a Neglect Petition is filed against a person in Greenwich, Connecticut, that individual needs to call a lawyer immediately.

 Order of Temporary Removal